 New NASA astronaut class to be announced June 7

 After fielding more than 18,300 applications between December 2015 and February 2016, NASA is ready to announce its astronaut class for 2017.
 Out of that record-breaking number, a bare 8–14 people will be selected to be part of the agency’s next human spaceflight missions.
 The space agency will make the announcement at 2 p.m.
-EDT (18:00 GMT), June 7, 2017.
+EDT (18:00 GMT) on June 7, 2017.

 “We have our work cut out for us”

 The number of applicants for the 2017 astronaut class was more than double the previous record of 8,000 individuals set in 1978.
 NASA received applications for the astronaut corps from U.S. citizens in all 50 states, the District of Columbia, and U.S. territories Puerto Rico, Guam, and American Samoa.